tajmone/ST4-Asciidoctor/Tests/README.md

 Whatever the reason, we keep them in the repository so that they can be quickly re-enabled by removing the leading `_` from their name, and resume working on the markup elements they target.

+# Non-Tests Documents

+This directory also contains some `*.asciidoc` files which are not part of the test suite; they are plain AsciiDoc files annotating pending tasks and problems, and for visually inspecting how syntax elements are rendered in various context — i.e. just reference material not being tested for.

 <!-----------------------------------------------------------------------------
                                REFERENCE LINKS